pongo1231/TF2_Server/README.md

 # TF2_Server

-These are my self-written plugins I use on my own server / experiment with.
-Maxplayers should be set to 32.
+These are my self-written plugins I use on my own servers.
-If you need any help with these, just message me either here or on [my steam](http://steamcommunity.com/id/pongo1231).
+If you need any help with these, just message me either here, my discord (Ducky#5745) or [my steam](http://steamcommunity.com/id/pongo1231).

-Also includes my personal rcbot2 configuration.